RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 ## Test your project { .flag }

-## Activity Checklist { .check }

 + Run the program.

-+ Does the otp list contain 10 numbers between 1 and 26?
+Does the otp list contain 10 numbers between 1 and 26?

 + Run it again and you will get a different set of numbers - they are random so each otp is different.